barrysir/stepmania-parsing-code/README.md

    * coded `DWILoader::LoadFromSimfile` myself, refactored `DWILoader::LoadFromDir` to use `LoadFromSimfile`
  * JsonUtil:
    * comment out Dialog code
+ * NotesLoaderJson:
+   * number of tracks not correctly calculated
+   * bpms/stops loaded incorrectly
+ * NotesWriterJSON:
+   * StepsType saved in a way the loader doesn't understand

 ## Compiling - more detailed
 ```